 Depending on the detail in your artwork your final files might be a bit too large for our uploader.
-The following steps are a useful work around to reduce your file size while making no noticeable difference to the finished product.
+If you come across this, The following steps are a useful work around to reduce your file size while making no noticeable difference to the finished product.

 Working in Photoshop: Once you are happy with your artwork, rather than using the standard SAVE methods, choose FILE/EXPORT/EXPORT AS….